 - 1. A registered and valid RE is already available for the BRP in order to register the BRP-RE relation in the specific MGA.
-The BRP is required to enter the information at least 14 days prior to when it shall be in operation. - 2.
+The BRP is required to enter the information at least 5 days prior to when it shall be in operation. - 2.
 When the BRP-RE relation is verified by eSett, the DSO will be able to submit the MGA structure.
 Valid from date can earliest be the same as the BRP-RE relation valid start date, given that the DSO submits the structural information.

-In both examples, the process will take at least 14 days.
+In the first example, the process will take at least 14 days.
+In the second example, the process will take at least 5 days.